telerik/blazor-docs/components/chart/types/line.md

 * `Zero` - the default behavior.
 The line goes to the 0 value mark.
 * `Interpolate` - the line will go through the interpolated value of the missing data points and connect to the next data point with a value.
-* `Gap` - behaves the same way as `Zero` because a line chart cannot have a gap in its filled area.
+* `Gap` - there will be no line for the category that misses a value.

 @[template](/_contentTemplates/chart/link-to-basics.md#line-style-line)